torch-core/tep-vault-standard/TEPs-Vault.md

     - MUST NOT revert unless due to integer overflow from unreasonably large input.
     - MUST round down to 0.
     - MAY NOT reflect per-user price-per-share, but SHOULD reflect the average user’s price-per-share.
+    - For multi-asset vaults, SHOULD handle conversions via config if needed.
   - **Input**:
     | Field           | Type              | Description |
     |-----------------|-------------------|-------------|